Just how crucial were experts for Arias defense?Posted: Updated:

 The jury must also come to grips with the defendant's ever-changing version of events.
 After initially denying involvement and later blaming masked intruders, she now claims she killed him in self-defense but doesn't recall details about the slaying.

-Clinical psychologist Janeen DeMarte, a state expert witness, testified previously that Arias showed signs of immaturity and an "unstable sense of identity."
+The state witness, clinical psychologist Janeen DeMarte, testified that Arias showed signs of immaturity and an "unstable sense of identity."
 People who suffer from borderline personality disorder "have a terrified feeling of being abandoned by others," she said.

 DeMarte also discounted defense experts' testimony during which they told jurors that Arias suffered from battered woman's syndrome, post-traumatic stress disorder and amnesia, which explains why she can't recall details from the day of the killing.
 DeMarte said she found no evidence to support the defense experts' diagnoses.